sameerdewan/Flight-Insurance/README.md

 In total, you will have 3 running open terminals.
 One will be dedicated to ganache-cli, the second to running the server, and the third for running the client react app.

 ## How to Test the Project
+In a dedicated terminal (terminal 1), run the following:

+    npm run ganache

-In a terminal, run the following:
+In another terminal, run the following:

     npm run test